 Henkel suggests looking for about 40 feet or more of water for good fishing.
 One spot off the sawdust pile that has excellent fishing is 50 to 70 feet deep.

 The lower flow of the Channel has an advantage in that anglers can get away with only 4 or 5 ounces of lead at times, although more will be needed in a strong tide (the Willamette system is tidally influenced up to the falls).

-Marvin Henkel Jr. of Portland has been a professional fishing guide since 1999.
+Longtime fishing guide Marvin Henkel Jr. of Portland contributed to this report.
 His clients at Marvin’s Guide Service fish for salmon, sturgeon, steelhead and walleye in the Columbia and Willamette rivers and on Tillamook Bay.